 Downtown/International District: Love taking the ferry to Bainbridge Island on the weekend?
 Parking at the ferry landing can be a pain—but not if you live three blocks away!
-Safeco and Qwest Fields, the Seattle Aquarium, and the heaps of restaurants along the waterfront are some of the other perks you’ll gobble up if you live Downtown.
-The closest neighborhood to the CBD, Downtown has apartments on offer for those with a large budget.
-One-bedroom units range from eco-minded condos in the ID ($1300/month) to “luxury apartment homes” on 8th Ave. ($2500/month).
+Safeco and Qwest Fields, the Seattle Aquarium, and the heaps of restaurants along the waterfront are some of the other perks you’ll be entitled to if you live Downtown.
+Not to mention there are tons of gorgeous, luxurious apartments in the area.
+Renting Downtown is the suite life for sure.

-Capitol Hill: While Capitol Hill gets all the buzz for being the new bohemian enclave, there are quite a few neighborhoods on the east side of the isthmus-man worth exploring.
-Historically the African-American sector (Garfield Public High School saw the likes of both Quincey Jones and Jimi Hendrix waltz through its doors), this area was slowly gentrified throughout the 80s and 90s.
+Capitol Hill: This neighborhood gets all the buzz for being the new bohemian enclave, though keep in mind there are quite a few other neighborhoods on the east side of the isthmus worth exploring as well.
+Historically the African-American sector (Garfield Public High School saw the likes of both Quincy Jones and Jimi Hendrix waltz through its doors), this area was slowly gentrified throughout the 80s and 90s.
 The area boasts some of Seattle’s best nightlife and entertainment, and hosts some of the city’s wealthiest homes.
-Smallish Capitol Hill one-bedrooms start at $800/month; if you want a larger studio with a view of the water for the same price, check out the Madison Park neighborhood.
+Smallish Capitol Hill apartments are pretty pricey, so if you want a larger apartment with a view of the water for the same price, check out the Madison Park neighborhood.

 North Seattle: These neighborhoods lie north of the Lake Washington Ship Canal, which is traversed via a series of drawbridges and truss bridges.
 The drawbridges are more convenient for communities west toward the Puget Sound to enter Downtown Seattle; as you can anticipate, this scenario creates some obvious commuting difficulties.
-Keep this in mind when choosing a neighborhood.
-Also, most of the complexes in these areas are pet-friendly.
+Keep this in mind when choosing a particular neighborhood.
+Just a tip: Most of the properties in North Seattle are pet-friendly.

-• Ballard’s an old hipster stomping ground—now filled with young couples enjoying the unique restaurant and bar scene.
-But that’s not to say there aren’t singles here: they just might be a few years into their careers.
+Ballard’s an old hipster stomping ground—now filled with young couples enjoying the unique restaurant and bar scene.
+But that’s not to say there aren’t singles here; they just might be a few years into their careers.
 In recent years Ballard has gained tons of live music venues and local shops, lending even more uniqueness to its character.
-Commute times are only slightly longer (30 minutes on a morning metro bus to the CBD) and rent is more affordable.
-Spacious one-bedrooms will average $800/month and economical two-bedroom triplex units get as low as $1100/month.
+Commute times are only slightly longer from here, and the rent is more affordable.

-• The University District, named after the University of Washington, hugs Portage and Union Bays on the other side of I-5 from Wallingford.
+The University District, named after the University of Washington, hugs Portage and Union Bays on the other side of I-5 from Wallingford.
 Rent is cheaper here, if only due to the amount of competition UW students bring in.
 Speaking of which, the students make up a large force for the culture in this neighborhood, which makes the area perfect for those pursuing degrees or those who want to stay forever young.

-Beacon Hill: The cheaper alternative to Capitol Hill, Beacon Hill is known for its historic Craftsman bungalow homes and rich cultural diversity—despite being considered a predominantly Asian-American area for years.
-Commuting into the CBD, however, may afford trouble as you’ve got to pass through the tunnel, and the SeaTac air traffic may be heard on most nights (the flight path from the runway is directly above North Beacon Hill).
+Beacon Hill: The less expensive alternative to Capitol Hill, Beacon Hill is known for its historic Craftsman bungalow homes and rich cultural diversity.
+Commuting into the Central Business District, however, can be a bit of a pain, and the SeaTac air traffic may be heard on most nights (the flight path from the runway is directly above North Beacon Hill).
 The neighborhood offers great views of Downtown and surrounding mountains and is a great place for families, as the area is very community-involved and kid-friendly.

 West Seattle: The commute from West Seattle is one of the least desirable in the metro area.
-This is both because the drive in to I-5 is along a viaduct receives constant maintenance and because if you’re traveling anywhere other than the CBD (say, along I-405 out to Bellevue), the transfer from one freeway to another incurs heedless traffic control lights and confusing on-ramps.
-Not many one-bedrooms under $750/month make this area a gamble—unless, of course, you love that solitude.
+This is both because the drive in to I-5 is along a viaduct that receives constant maintenance and because if you’re traveling anywhere other than the Central Business District (say, along I-405 out to Bellevue), the transfer from one freeway to another incurs heedless traffic control lights and confusing on-ramps.
+However, the benefits of West Seattle include getting to make your home in a relatively serene setting with awesome views.

 Bellevue and Points East: Bellevue is a newer community residing on the east side of Lake Washington.
-It’s often disparaged for its cookie-cutter feel (imagine a fit, blonde family shopping together at Nordstrom), but Bellevue-ians typically report a solid feeling of communality and a high quality of life.
+It’s often disparaged for its cookie-cutter feel, but Bellevue-ians typically report a solid feeling of communality and a high quality of life.
 Plus, commuting from Bellevue isn’t as bad as it might seem: morning car trips to Seattle CBD usually range 30-35 minutes, with a few minutes longer in the evening/afternoon.
-Anything beyond Bellevue can get atrocious, however, as I-405 sees far more consistent traffic than I-5.
-(There is metro bus service between Seattle and Bellevue, but service ends east of Lake Sammamish.)
-Nicer one-bedrooms will cost around $1000/month and won’t allow pets, while economical two-bedroom apartments further away from Bellevue Square average $1300/month and tolerate Fido.
+But to residents it’s well worth the distance; Bellevue has a host of shopping options and restaurants, not to mention plenty of green space.